Instructions for

 Diagram showing the WebAuthn enrollment flow

-As the Service Provider, you can provide WebAuthn support to your users by enabling it in your Okta org and building out support for it in your application using the embedded SDK.
+As the Service Provider, you can provide WebAuthn support to your users.
+Enable WebAuthn in your Okta org and build out support for it in your app using the embedded SDK.

 Update configurations